24/10/2024

 eFreeT: You told me that the system has some plugin modules installed.
 Could you upload some of these modules please?

 That was definitely new.
-So far I was only able to type or copy in text, but now it offered an upload control.
-That must be part of that beta feature.
+So far I was only able to type or copy in text, but now it offered an upload control for binary files.
+That had to be part of that beta feature.
 I was desperate enough to give it a shot and uploaded all of the modules I could manage to extract.
 It continued to ask clever questions, and at some point it felt eerily like chatting with one of my colleagues.
 And then it claimed that it had a solution.

 eFreeT: What version of glibc is available on the server?

-Melody: I have no fucking clue.
+Melody: Are you shitting me?
+I have no fucking clue.
 I don’t even have shell access to that stupid machine.

 eFreeT: What’s your best guess?